snaefellsnes-excursions/snaefellsnes-excursions.github.io/_posts/2022-05-27-iceland-in-miniature.md

 From Arnarstapi, Hellissandur, or Ólafsvík, you can get great **panoramic views of the glacier** and capture some excellent photos of it.
 Our favorite photo opportunity?
 It must be from **Svöðufoss**, a relatively unknown waterfall on Snæfellsnes with Snæfellsjökull in the background.

 There is also an exciting mountain pass, an F-road, that cuts Snæfellsnes from north to south and runs along Snæfellsjökull.
-On a [private tour of Snæfellsnes]({% link _tours/west-tour.md %}), while we are not able to drive on the glacier itself with our jeep, we can absolutely drive on that F-road and take you close to the glacier, while also giving you fantastic views of the surrounding area.
+On a private tour, while we are not able to drive on the glacier itself with our jeep, we can absolutely drive on that F-road and take you close to the glacier, while also giving you fantastic views of the surrounding area.

 <span class="image fit"><img src="/assets/images/blogs/iceland-in-miniature/glacier.jpg" alt="" /></span>